rhinobase/raftyui/apps/docs/app/(docs)/docs/components/dialog/page.md

 ---
 title: Dialog
-pageTitle: Dialog - Rafty UI
+nextjs:
+  metadata:
+    title: Dialog
     description: Dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks.
 ---

 Dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks.